PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 <details>
   <summary>Click to show full analysis.</summary>

-When examining bike trips taken in 2023, we can see that members are notably more active users compared to casual riders, constituting over 64% of the total trips.
+When examining **bike trips taken in 2023**, we can see that members are notably more active users compared to casual riders, constituting over 64% of the total trips.

 ![total trips count](Images/01_total_trips_count.jpeg)